netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-9/README.md

 ```

 `CREATE_NEW_LIST_ITEM_START` sets up our process state booleans `isLoading`, `error` and `created`.
 We are able to check
-these later in our GUI if we want to display messages to the user (see Bonus 9.1).
+these later in our GUI if we want to display messages to the user (see Bonus tasks).

 Task 9.3 - Loading from store